ddg885/ddg885.github.io/timeseries/index.md

 ---

-title: Time Series Composition
+title: My page
-description: Course Content
+description: Just starting out
 ---

 Here is a Time Series Decomposition I used in my CTBA course